janvaneck1994/ICS-GPU-tutorial/README.md

 ## Step 10: Check the Test Output

-After the job has succeeded, check the output file `test_gpu_test.out`:
+After the job has succeeded, check the output file `test_gpu.out`:

 You should see: